English Pathway for Undergraduate Studies (EPUS)

 - Hold a conditional offer of place from the University of Auckland

-*The Academic IELTS score must have been issued within two years of the EPUS commencement date.
+* The Academic IELTS score must have been issued within 2 years and 6 months of the EPUS commencement date.
+Please note this is a temporary extension from 2 years due to the Covid-19 situation.

 - Students may commence their studies no later than the Friday of the first week of the course.